 I feel that March has flown by particularly fast, maybe because I didn’t manage to do everything that I wanted to.
 Nevertheless, I still found the time to finish four books (it helped that I had already started reading one of them the previous month), watch some Netflix and listen to new music.

-My favourite book from the ones that I read this month was O Homem Duplicado (The Double) by José Saramago.
-It tells the story of a quite peculiarly named man, Tertuliano Máximo Afonso, who discovers, while watching a film, that there is an actor that looks exactly like him.
+My favourite book from the ones that I read this month is O Homem Duplicado (The Double) by José Saramago.
+It tells the story of a peculiarly named man, Tertuliano Máximo Afonso, who discovers, while watching a film, that there is an actor who looks exactly like him.
 What this novel primarily conveys is that some people want to feel like they are unique and so find it difficult to accept that they’re not particularly original after all.

 These are my favourites from the month of March!
 Which are yours?
 Tell me in the comments!